The Lion King:

 "Off you go," Kovu chuckled, giving Kopa a light nudge towards the quarreling animals.

-Back where the cubs were lounging, Asante was explaining the rules to the game he'd invented.
+Back where the cubs were lounging, Asante was explaining the rules to a game he'd invented.
 "Okay, so each of us will draw a straight line in the ground – one at a time."
 Asante demonstrated, scratching a line in the dirt with his claw.
 "The next person does the same thing and, one by one, we'll keep adding lines until we draw a complete picture."

 "A picture of what?"
 Faraji asked.